drorseltzer/doubleuc/readme.md

 - Pretty code - prettier.
 - minification - terser.
 - Tree Shaking.
-- CLI - currently only generate components - TODO: init project.
+- CLI - generate components and declaration, - TODO: init project.
 - npm - WIP.

 ## How To Use